Not Quite Write Prize Frequently Asked Questions

 Anyone in the world can enter the competition, however we ask that entrants under 18 years of age seek parent/guardian permission to enter.
 Parents and guardians should note that entries are not censored, and young entrants may be exposed to themes and language deemed inappropriate for their age.
 Entry is subject to a fee.

 Because judging is blind, the competition remains open to friends and family of the judges.
+Immediate family and household members of the judges and assistant judges will not be eligible for monetary prizes.

-You don’t need to have any specific skills or experience to enter this competition beyond the basic ability to write in the English language.
+You don’t need to have any specific skills or experience to enter this competition beyond the ability to write in the English language.
 Flash fiction offers the opportunity for all people to freely express their creativity.
 This competition is unique in that it offers open critique via the podcast, meaning all participants have the chance to gain from the experience regardless of whether they win.

 We warmly welcome newbies to enter, and we wish you well in your new unhealthy addiction to flash fiction competitions!